omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 i.e. processing will skip writing it without any question, warning or error.
 This allows you to easily create conditional files.
 This also means that you cannot create empty files this way.
-However, this "limitation" is easy to overcome as most file formats (ned, c++, ini, xml, etc) have a comment syntax, so you can just write a file that contains only a comment ( `// file intentionally left blank` ).
+However, this "limitation" is easy to overcome as most file formats (NED, C++, INI, XML, etc) have a comment syntax, so you can just write a file that contains only a comment ( `// file intentionally left blank` ).
-Alternatively, you can create an empty file using the FileUtils Java utility class (`<@do FileUtils.createFile("empty.txt", "")!/>`).
+Alternatively, you can create an empty file using the `FileUtils` Java utility class (`<@do FileUtils.createFile("empty.txt", "")!/>`).

 NOTE: Although blank files are not created, the template engine will not delete an
       existing file that happens to be already there with the same name.

-TIP: A typical usage: `<@setoutput path=fileName />`, which means that if
-     the fileName variable undefined (absent), use "" as file name, i.e. save to the original file name.

 === Custom Wizard Pages

 The following properties can be used to define custom pages in the wizard. `<i>` is an integer page ID (starting with 1); their ordering defines the order of wizard pages.

 `page.<i>.file` ::
                 The name of the XSWT file that describes the wizard page layout.
 `page.<i>.class` ::
                 In addition to XSWT files, custom Java pages may also be defined in Java code.
 This can be useful when the wizard page would be too complex to describe with XSWT, would need to have significant active behavior, or simply the wizard page code already exists in Java form.
 See below for further discussion about custom pages.
 `page.<i>.title` ::
                 Title of the wizard page, displayed in the page's title area.